philouail/HUMAN_Ring_Trial/README.md

 > ⚠️ **Note:** The intermediate outputs from the library-building scripts are
 > not intended for direct use or inspection.
 Only the **final CSVs and plots**
 > are relevant for library review and finalization.

+- Library generation is in a `lig_gen_*.qmd` file will results in 2 files:
+  - A `ring_trial_library_*.csv` file containing the generated library, with identified metabolites and their characteristics.
+  - A `std_spectra_*.mgf` file containing the MS/MS spectra of the identified metabolites in MGF format.
+      - This one is to be refined in some ways.

 ## Example and Generic Files